mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 # Side Information in Drug–Target Interaction Prediction

 This repository contains the implementation for my Master of Science (Technology) Thesis in Biomedical Engineering and Health Technology at the University of Turku.
-The project focuses on developing a machine learning pipeline for predicting drug–target interactions (DTI) using Factorization Machines.
+The project focuses on developing a machine learning pipeline for predicting drug–target interactions (DTI) using factorization machines (FM).

 ## 🔍 Project Background

 In drug discovery, identifying new interactions experimentally is both costly and time-consuming.
-This model accelerates the process by predicting affinities (such as Kd or Ki) non-experimentally by leveraging:
+This model accelerates the process by predicting affinities (such as $K_d$ or Ki) non-experimentally by leveraging:

 1. **Binary Identifiers** (One-Hot Encoding for drugs and targets)
 2. **Side Information** (Chemical similarity matrices and genomic descriptors)